japiirainen/jparsija/README.md

 # jparsija

-Simple JSON parser written using parser combinators.
+Learning fp by writing a json parser using parser combinators